tarwn/lessthandot-hugo/blogs/content/posts/2012-08-01-book-review-troubleshooting-sql-server.md

 This chapter describes what happens when you have CPU pressure in your system.
 Perfmon, SQL Trace, and DMVs are used as troubleshooting tools.
 There are great sample queries to have in your DBA tool belt, such as “finding the top 10 CPU-consuming queries”.
 Problems that can cause high CPU usage, such as missing indexes and parameter sniffing, are a good take-away.
 How to deal with them is even better.

-&#8220;Inappropriate parallelism&#8221; made me giggle.
+“Inappropriate parallelism” made me giggle.

 **Chapter 4 – Memory Management**

 The memory section starts off talking about 32-bit architecture.
-I am really glad I don&#8217;t have to support a lot of those systems, because I just don&#8217;t get it.
+I am really glad I don't have to support a lot of those systems, because I just don't get it.
 This was a perfect reference for me last week, too, as I worked with a client that was running a 32-bit SQL Server with 4 GB of RAM and was experiencing memory pressure.

 How SQL Server, the OS, and memory interact is complicated to understand.
-One of the biggest things I&#8217;ve learned is how to monitor memory usage, which is covered nicely here.
+One of the biggest things I've learned is how to monitor memory usage, which is covered nicely here.
 That is more important than anything else related to memory management.

 **Chapter 5 – Missing Indexes**